Javascript is currently not supported, or is disabled by this browser. Please enable Javascript for full functionality.

 • Alleged violation of the Professional Code of Conduct found in the Student Handbook and Academic Catalog

 As a part of the comprehensive review, the SPC will decide whether the student should be granted retesting/remediation after a failure.
-The SPC has broad authority to review students’ records, to decide how best KHSC-KansasCOM can assist the student in getting back on track academically and can recommend a broad number of options for consideration as part of any final decision.
+The SPC has broad authority to review students’ records, to decide how best KHSU-KansasCOM can assist the student in getting back on track academically and can recommend a broad number of options for consideration as part of any final decision.
 Refer to the Student Handbook and Academic Catalog for sanctions and academic remedies that the SPC considers when making their decision.

 Composition of the SPC